kindone/cppproptest/doc/Generators.md

 ## Arbitraries

-An `Arbitrary` refers to default generators for a type.
-You can additionaly define an `Arbitrary<T>` for your type `T`.
-By defining an `Arbitrary`, you can omit the custom generator argument that was needed to be passed everytime you defined a property for that type.
+An `Arbitrary` refers to default generator for a type.
+You can additionaly define an `Arbitrary<T>` for your type `T`, if it isn't already defined.
+By defining an `Arbitrary`, you can omit the custom generator argument that is needed to be passed everytime you defined a property for that type.
 Following shows an example for defining an `Arbitrary`.
 Note that it should be defined under `PropertyBasedTesting` namespace in order to be accessible in the framework.

 ```cpp
 namespace PropertyBasedTesting {